ImageMagick/Usage-Markdown/formats/index.md

 of frames than IM is.
 On top of this is can handle just about any video (and audio) codec available.

-For example to grab 5 frames from 1 1/2 minutes into a video, scaled to 320x240, you can use...
+For example, to grab 5 frames from 1 1/2 minutes into a video, scaled to 320x240, you can use...

   mplayer file.mov -vf scale=320x240 -ss 01:30 -ao null \